loomchild/theo-rails/README.md

 ## ViewComponent compatibility

 Theo is compatible with [ViewComponent](https://viewcomponent.org/).
-For example the following component:
+For here's a component using Theo template syntax:

 ```
 class ExampleComponent < ViewComponent::Base